 PhasAGE – Excellence Hub on Phase Transitions in Aging and Age-Related Disorders

-PhasAGE consortium is centrally positioned in a network of academic, industrial, healthcare and policymaker stakeholders.
+PhasAGE consortium is centrally positioned in a network of academic, industry, healthcare, and policymaker stakeholders.

 The synergies already established with ongoing collaborative projects and with National and European research infrastructures will promote better access to relevant disease databases and research networks.
 The establishment of a sustainable framework will promote novel research interfaces benefiting both IBMC/i3S and the partner’s institutions.